kumc-bmi/studyTeam/README.rst

 To start the service:

-  java -jar studyTeam.jar --config ecompliance.properties --serve
+  groovy StudyTeam.groovy --config ecompliance.properties --serve

 To look up members of a study by ID: